-Brain cancer breakthrough: Experimental vaccine trains immune system to target remaining tumor cells after surgeryNovember 14th, 2012 in Cancer
+Brain cancer breakthrough: Experimental vaccine trains immune system to target remaining tumor cells after surgeryNovember 14, 2012 by John Murray in Medicine & Health / Cancer

 UC Irvine oncologists are looking for new ways to treat glioblastoma multiforme, the deadliest type of brain cancer.
 While surgery followed by chemotherapy and radiation is the current standard of care, it doesn't fully eliminate the cancer.
 The goal is to develop an additional therapy that seeks out and destroys the cancer cells that inevitably remain.

 Dr. Daniela Bota is testing whether enlisting the immune system to fight the tumor can complement surgery, drugs and radiation and improve a patient's odds of surviving.
 Nearly 14,000 Americans are diagnosed each year with glioblastoma multiforme, and only 10 percent will survive more than five years, according to the National Cancer Institute.

 "Cancer cells are like crabgrass: Once they take root, they're hard to eradicate," says Bota, a neuro-oncologist and medical director of UC Irvine's Comprehensive Brain Tumor Program.
 "The immune system is powerful, but it must be trained to recognize these cancer cells before it can do its job."

 Enter the experimental glioblastoma vaccine.
 Think of it as a personal brain cancer smoothie: Pulverized pieces of a patient's surgically excised tumor are blended in a laboratory with his or her own white blood cells.
 When injected back into the body, the concoction programs the individual's immune system with new targets – any remaining cancer cells.

 "The lab becomes like a training camp outside the body," Bota says.